moshix/IFOX/README.md

 * Pass 1: Determine the amount of object-code storage needed by each statement, adjust a “Location Counter” accordingly, and assign location values to symbols; note all external symbols.
 * Pass 2: Use the information collected in Pass 1 to generate object code.

-The IFOX assembler is based on the earlier ASM E and F assemblers, in syntax, but it is a complete rewrite.
-These assemblers were constrained by the small size of early System/360 processors, and many features (and limitations) of today's Assembler Language can be traced to the original design of ASME and ASMF.
-The memory sizes of System/360 machines was specified with letters: E meant a 32K-byte machine (14K bytes for the system, 16K bytes for applications); F meant 64K bytes (20K for the system), G 128K, and H 256K (56K for the system, 200 for applications like the assembler).

 The first (“Pass A”) is called “Edit”: this converts the source program into an internal form more convenient for processing.
 A special kind of editing, “macro editing” converts macros into an internal form and also constructs macro dictionary descriptors that define the assembly-time storage layout for variable symbols.
 The fixed-size local dictionary descriptors for macros and for open code, and a global dictionary for global variable symbols, are constructed during this “editing” process.